 Do I need to reapply mulch to maintain my sheet mulched area?

 Yes, a 3-inch layer of mulch will generally decompose in a year, so it’s a good idea to add mulch yearly to continuously prevent weeds.
 Break up compacted mulch before applying fresh mulch, and be careful not to mulch directly around tree and shrub roots.

 Some weeds will make a comeback as birds fly over your lawn and squirrels plant seeds and nuts.
 Weed by hand or apply an organic herbicide as weeds rear their heads.
-You also can reapply cardboard and compost over areas with a particular weed infestation.
+You also can reapply cardboard and compost over areas with a particularly bad weed infestation.

 Don’t worry, it’s completely harmless.
-Yellow fungus (also known as the delightfully-named “dog vomit”) looks like a neon sponge from outer space, but it’s really just a natural part of the decomposition process.
+Yellow fungus (also known as the delightfully named dog vomit fungus or slime mold) looks like a neon sponge from outer space, but it’s really just a natural part of the decomposition process.
 It won’t hurt your plants or your pets.